Nia Nal: Powers and abilities

 Nia Nal's powers include precognition, and astral projection.

 In other media

 Comics

 On June 8, 2021, Dreamer made her comic book debut in the story "Date Night", written by Maines, featured in DC Pride #1.
-On June 2, 2022, the official DC Twitter account announced Dreamer will appear in a graphic novel written by Maines with art by Rye Hickman, called "Bad Dream: A Dreamer Story", which was released in 2024.
-On July 12, Nia appeared in Superman: Son of Kal-El #13, making her debut within the main DC comics continuity.
+On June 2, 2022, the official DC Twitter account announced Dreamer would appear in a graphic novel written by Maines with art by Rye Hickman, called "Bad Dream: A Dreamer Story", which was released in 2024.

+On July 12, 2022, Nia appeared in Superman: Son of Kal-El #13, making her debut within the main DC comics continuity.

 Video games

 Dreamer appears as a cosmetic costume in Fortnite.
-She was added during the “Rainbow Royale” event in 2022, which was made to celebrate all the players who are a part of the LGBTQ+ community.
+She was added during the "Rainbow Royale" event in 2022, which was made to celebrate all the players who are a part of the LGBTQ+ community.
 Just like how she was the first transgender superhero on television, she is also the first playable character in the game to be transgender.